 Now that we’ve established what a flight nurse is, we should discuss what the flight nurse does.
 Flight nurses provide immediate patient care, including assessment, triage, and treatment.
 These patients include some of the sickest patients you may encounter.
 Flight nurses are responsible for many things during their shifts.
-It typically starts with checking off the aircraft and their equipment, along with their partner for the shift.
+It typically starts with checking off the aircraft and equipment, along with their partner for the shift.
 This also includes checking the expiration dates of their medications and equipment during their daily checks.
 As a flight nurse, you are expected to be ready to respond to a request within minutes of the call at any time during your shift.
 During a flight, you may have to assist pilots with navigation and be able to communicate via radio transmission.
-Patient care often includes similar duties found within the emergency department (ED) and intensive care unit (ICU), but care is provided in a much smaller compartment and in unpredictable situations at times.
+Patient care often includes similar duties in the emergency department (ED) and intensive care unit (ICU).
+Still, care is provided in a much smaller compartment and unpredictable situations.
 The scope of care is typically broader than what is found in the traditional ED and ICU.
 It still includes providing immediate care to your patient.
 You will still assess your patient and develop your treatment plan based on their triage/assessment.
 Overall, resources are less than what is found within the hospital setting.
 Flight nurses must be able to think and remain calm in any given situation critically.
-They must always be aware of their own safety as well as the safety of their crew and patient.
+They must always be aware of their safety and the safety of their crew and patient.
 They must be able to adapt and handle extreme environments and situations easily.
 Autonomy is an important attribute for flight nurses to have.

 What Types of Patients Do Flight Nurses Work With?

 Patients can range in age from the premature neonate to the frailest elderly.
 Specialized programs focus on certain populations, such as neonates, but this does not mean that as a flight nurse, you will never see this population of patients.
-Sometimes, those specialized teams may be unavailable, or your transport team may be the best option for the patient at that time.
-You may transport patients on extracorporeal membrane oxygenation (ECMO) with ventricular assist devices (VAD), balloon pumps, etc. For the most part, these patients will be some of the sickest patients you will encounter.
+Sometimes, those specialized teams may be unavailable, or your transport team may be the best option for the patient.
+You may transport patients on extracorporeal membrane oxygenation (ECMO) with ventricular assist devices (VAD), balloon pumps, etc. Mostly, these patients will be some of the sickest patients you will encounter.
 Otherwise, they wouldn’t need your specialty care.
-No matter the situation, the key is to be able to think critically about the situation you are in, as well as the type of patient, and devise your treatment plan based on that.
+No matter the situation, the key is to think critically about your situation and the type of patient and devise your treatment plan based on that.

 How Do You Become a Flight Nurse?